NuggetSlayz/Mind2Reality/M2R.md

 #### Custom Scripts & Plugins

 # 🤝 JoinUs
-#### If you're passionate about editing, motiongraphics, and experimentalart, consider contributing or joining the M2RCommunity!
+#### If you're passionate about editing, motion graphics, and experimental art, consider contributing or joining the M2R Community!